earthobservations/luftdatenpumpe/README.rst

     - displayed on STDOUT or STDERR in JSON format.
     - filtered and transformed interactively through jq_, the swiss army knife of JSON manipulation.
-    - stored into RDBMS_ databases using the fine dataset_ package.
+    - stored into RDBMS_ databases like PostgreSQL_ using the fine dataset_ package.
       Being built on top of SQLAlchemy_, this supports all major databases.

 5. Measurement readings can be

     - displayed on STDOUT or STDERR in JSON format, which allows for piping into jq_ again.
     - forwarded to MQTT_.
+    - stored to InfluxDB_ and then
+    - displayed in Grafana_.

 .. _luftdaten.info: http://luftdaten.info/